-The SOC 1 Internal Controls Examination is an in-depth examination of a service organization’s control objectives and control activities related to a user entity’s financial reporting and can only be performed by a CPA firm.
+The SOC 1 Internal Controls Examination (formerly known as an SSAE 16 exam) is an in-depth examination of a service organization’s control objectives and control activities related to a user entity’s financial reporting and can only be performed by a CPA firm.

 Firms that undergo a SOC 1 examination will receive a specific report on the controls at a service organization.
-Similar to the SAS 70 reporting options, SOC 1 allows for a Type I or a Type II report.
-A Type I report opines as to the fair representation of a firm’s description of controls and whether or not they are suitably designed to achieve a firm’s control objectives as of a point in time.
-A Type II report goes a step further and opines on the effectiveness of the controls in place over a specific period of time.
+Similar to the SAS 70 reporting options, SOC 1 allows for a Type 1 or a Type 2 report.
+A Type 1 report opines as to the fair representation of a firm’s description of controls and whether or not they are suitably designed to achieve a firm’s control objectives as of a point in time.
+A Type 2 report goes a step further and opines on the effectiveness of the controls in place over a specific period of time.

 The benefits of undergoing this type of examination are twofold.
-These types of reports are key for the independent auditors of a firm’s institutional clients as it allows them to rely on the controls the RIA has in place without having to actually test those controls themselves in the firm’s office.
-Additionally, many firms are seeing this request come up as part of their clients’ ongoing due diligence process.
+These types of reports are key for the independent auditors of a firm’s clients as it allows them to rely on the controls tested in the report without having to actually test those controls themselves in the firm’s office.
+This cuts down on the number of requests a firm receives.
+Additionally, many firms are seeing a request for a SOC 1 report come up as part of their clients’ ongoing due diligence process.

 Over the years, these types of examinations have become an industry wide standard for firms striving for best practices and demonstrates to clients that a firm has adequate controls and safeguards in place when processing client accounts.